-Prud'homme's Store is a one- story, wood-framed structure set on brick piers, measuring approximately 41'-5" by 57'-5" and containing just over 2,000 square feet of floor space, which includes the front porch.
+Prud'homme's Store is a one- story, woodframed structure set on brick piers, measuring approximately 41'- 5" by 57'- 5" and containing just over 2,000 square feet of floor space, which includes the front porch.
 The structure consists of the original end- gabled building (c.
 1873) plus a series of additions that brought the structure to its present form and configuration by about 1910.
 Not used as a store for nearly twenty years, the building remains in relatively sound condition, in spite of significant deterioration of the front and back porches and of portions of the additions.

 Vernacular design and construction techniques broadly define the character of Prud'homme's Store.
 Like most such buildings, including the store at Magnolia Plantation, the Oakland store is a simple, utilitarian structure that was built in response to specific needs and circumstances, with little consideration of architectural style or refinement of detail.
 Several aspects of the present building contribute to the vernacular character of the store.
-The reuse of materials from older buildings is significant and most prominent in some of the counters and shelving in the main store and in the paneling that was added at the east end of Room oo4.
+The reuse of materials from older buildings is significant and most prominent in some of the counters and shelving in the main store and in the paneling that was added at the east end of Room 004.
 Windows, siding, hardware, and woodwork were also relocated and reused from one part of the store to another as the various additions were made.

 Also significant to the overall vernacular character of the building is the craftsmanship exhibited in various aspects of the building's construction and maintenance over the years.
-The main store (002), the office (006), and record room (007) were well-built, if simply designed; some of the later additions (e.g. 001A, 003 and 005) amount to little more than sheds and are devoid of interior finishes bevond a wooden floor.
-The manner in which the Prud'hommes repaired and maintained the building is a significant aspect of the building's historic character, particularly as it evolved after World War I. Features such as the use of two or three pieces of glass to replace single broken panes in the back door, the use of 7- foot doors in $7\frac{1}{2}$ - foot openings, and the mixture of shutter types and styles around the building are all indicative of an approach to construction, repairs, and maintenance that focused entirely on utilitarian considerations while virtually ignoring any aesthetic considerations.
+The main store (002), the office (006), and record room (007) were well-built, if simply designed; some of the later additions (e.g. 001A, 003 and 005) amount to little more than sheds and are devoid of interior finishes beyond a wooden floor.
+The manner in which the Prud'hommes repaired and maintained the building is a significant aspect of the building's historic character, particularly as it evolved after World War I. Features such as the use of two or three pieces of glass to replace single broken panes in the back door, the use of 7- foot doors in 71/2- foot openings, and the mixture of shutter types and styles around the building are all indicative of an approach to construction, repairs, and maintenance that focused entirely on utilitarian considerations while virtually ignoring any aesthetic considerations.

 Recommendations: Issues of use have been central to the development of recommendations for treatment, since it is changes in use that generally dictate most rehabilitative treatment.
 If the store were used as a place for assembly or for offices, for instance, those uses would require extensive changes and alterations to the building.
 The proposed use of the store for sales and interpretation is, technically, a change in use; but the impact of that change can, if carefully managed, be minimal and need not require extensive rehabilitation and the inevitable diminishment of its historic character and integrity.
+Since the historic building is largely intact and, although deteriorated, easily repaired; and, since no drastic change in its use is proposed, preservation is the recommended approach to treatment of the building and its individual elements.